 The Pere Lachaise Cemetery in the 20th arrondissement of Paris is the largest operating cemetery of the French capital.
 The landscaped funeral park is like an open-air museum as many graves have been listed as Historic Monuments.
 The Père Lachaise is the world’s most visited cemetery where visitors cross the graves of Jean de la Fontaine, Molière, Jim Morrison, Edith Piaf, Oscar Wilde, and Yves Montand.

 The Pere Lachaise Cemetery owes its name to Père François de la Chaise (1624-1709), the confessor of King Louis XIV who resided in the Jesuit building who stood on the site of the chapel.

 In 1804, the Père Lachaise contained only 13 graves and in order to attract more funeral, the administrators organised the transfer of the remains of Jean de la Fontaine and Molière the same year.
 In 1817, the remains of Pierre Abélard and Héloïse d’Argenteuil were transferred to the Père Lachaise.
 It became popular to plan his or her own burial among famous people of Paris.

 Étienne-Hippolyte Godde designed the funerary chapel in 1823.
 He built the monumental entrance on Boulevard de Ménilmontant a few years later.

-The Neo-Byzantine columbarium and crematorium were designed in 1894 by Jean-Camille Formigé to hold the remains of the Parisian who had requested cremation.
+Jean-Camille Formigé designed the Neo-Byzantine columbarium and crematorium in 1894 to hold the remains of the Parisians who had requested cremation.

 To the south-east of the cemetery, the Communards’ Wall (Mur des Fédérés) is part of the troubled history of Paris.
 There, the last 147 insurgeants of the Paris Commune were shot on 28 May 1871.

 In the vicinity of the wall are a few memorials including monuments to concentration camp deportees and veterans.

 The Cimetière du Père-Lachaise has an area of 44 hectares, making it the largest garden of Paris (excluding the Bois de Vincennes and Bois de Boulogne).
 It stretches on a sloping ground and has 5 entrances with the main entrance being on Boulevard de Ménilmontant (near métro station Philippe Auguste [line 2]).

 The Père Lachaise is one of Paris’ largest cemeteries that have been laid out outside the precincts of the old town: